The Twelve Wild Ducks

 After the Princess learned how her brothers had been lost, she could not rest nor sleep nor eat, for she seized on the notion that it was all her fault.
 She decided she must go in search of her lost brothers, and at once.
 She expressed to the Queen that she felt she must find them and somehow free them of their terrible curse.

 The Queen wept and begged her not to go, for the thought of losing her last child was almost too much for her to bear.
-Yet, in spite of all the Queen could say or do, the lass felt she could not could not remain comfortably at home while her brothers still suffered under enchantment, and all because of her!
+Yet, in spite of all the Queen could say or do, the lass felt that she could not could not remain comfortably at home while her brothers still suffered under enchantment, and all because of her!
 So she ventured from her comfortable life in the palace.

 The princess walked on and on, so far you would never have thought her small feet could have had the strength to carry her so far.
 For three years she traveled.